uc-cdis/mariner/README.md

 #### Terminology Note

-The terms "pipeline" and "workflow" are often used interchangeably.
+In the context of bioinformatics, the terms "pipeline" and "workflow" refer to the same thing and are often used interchangeably.
-I am honestly unsure if there is any difference between them really, but to my knowledge in this moment it seems both terms refer to the same thing.

 ### What does it mean to "run a workflow"?